blaserethan/Ariel-Data-Challenge/README.md

 Debiasing planetary radius measurements from star spots.
 For more information see the [about](https://ariel-datachallenge.azurewebsites.net/ML/documentation/about) page on the data challenge website (a log in may be required).

 ## Procedure
-1. Create template from white light curve
+1. Create a template from the white light curve
 2. Estimate the transit spectrum
 3. Debias the estimator with machine learning